Autism assessment services

 - a multidisciplinary team meeting

 - a full diagnostic report, including recommendations which will be shared as part of a feedback appointment

-Due to this comprehensive level of assessment, the Neurodiversity Team at Private GP are expertly placed to diagnose Autism Spectrum Disorder, but also to advise on differential diagnosis, and/or co-existing conditions.
+Due to this comprehensive level of assessment, our Neurodiversity Team are expertly placed to diagnose Autism Spectrum Condition and also advise on differential diagnosis, and/or co-existing conditions.

-Rather than simply providing a diagnosis, Private GP are also in the unique position of being able to offer focussed post-assessment support services to help families support their children to thrive and meet their potential.
+Rather than simply providing a diagnosis, our team can also offer focussed post-assessment support services to help families support their children to thrive and meet their potential.
 Due to the wide range of professionals, a tailored, individualised approach can be recommended to families depending on the needs of the child or young person.
-This may include additional support from specialist counsellors/therapists, psychologists, medical doctors, speech and language therapists, occupational therapists, and nutritionists.

 Why seek a diagnosis?